IMOKURI/Cassava-Leaf-Disease-Classification/README.md

 ## ✏️ Memo

-I've tried following techniques for this competition.
+I've used following techniques for this competition.

 ### 🍃 Datasets